NethServer/ns8-docs/odoo.rst

 Nethserver 8 application has a GPL-3 license, Odoo Core modules have an LGPL license.

-OCA modules may have an AGPL or LGPL license to view the license of each module, you can do so by following the steps below:
+OCA modules may have an AGPL or LGPL license.
+To view the license of each module, you can do so by following the steps below:

 1. Go to the "Applications" module.